jakejones2/name-generator/README.md

 # name-generator

-First React app - generates uk baby names by decade from the twentieth century
+First React app - generates UK baby names by decade from the twentieth century